 Founded by Dr. J.A.
 Scott Kelso in 1985, the Center for Complex Systems and Brain Sciences is a multi-disciplinary academic unit in the Charles E. Schmidt College of Science at Florida Atlantic University.
 The Center brings together scientists from different backgrounds such as theoretical physicists, cognitive psychologists, laboratory biologists, and applied mathematicians to tackle the most profound questions of brain and behavior.

-Ph.D. candidate Joseph Norman will be defending his dissertation entitled "A Theory for the Perception of Object Motion" on May 1st at 2PM.
-He will begin a position as a postdoctoral fellow at the New England Complex Systems Institute in mid-May with a research focus on complex social systems with applications to real-world problems.
+Ph.D. candidate Joseph Norman successfully defended his dissertation entitled "A Theory for the Perception of Object Motion" on May 1st at 2PM.
+He began a position as a postdoctoral fellow at the New England Complex Systems Institute in mid-May with a research focus on complex social systems with applications to real-world problems.

 Ph.D. student Tracy Romano successfully completed her dissertation entitled "Time-frequency classification of gamma oscillatory activity in the frontoparietal system during working memory" in 2013.
 She began a new position as a reports analyst at FEMA on March 9, 2014.